HariK77/HariK77/README.md

 - 👋 Hi, I’m @HariK77
 - 👀 I’m interested in ...
 Laravel, RESTful API, React and Vue.js
-- 🌱 I’m currently learning ...
-React and Vue.js
+- 🌱 I’m currently working on ...
+Laravel, React and Vue.js Projects
 - 💞️ I’m looking to collaborate on ...
 Laravel, React and Vue.js Projects
 - 📫 How to reach me ...